LarsBehrenberg/IA-prototype/content/posts/georges-pierre-seurat.md

       The legacy of Seurat and the techniques he developed are far-reaching to this day.
 The Pointillist movement inspired a great number of Impressionist and Post-Impressionist artists and continued to ripple through the art world long after his death.
 From Pop Art to today’s pixelated Digital Art, Seurat’s explorations into colour theory and his careful, dotted applications of paint were monumental.
 His short life only serves to make his legacy even more incredible.
     sideGalleryImages:
-      - /assets/georges-seurat-monument.jpg
+      - imageUrl: /assets/georges-seurat-monument.jpg
-      - /assets/georges-seurat-grave.jpg
+      - imageUrl: /assets/georges-seurat-grave.jpg
-      - /assets/pere-lachaise-cemetery.jpg
+      - imageUrl: /assets/pere-lachaise-cemetery.jpg
 ---
 ### Georges-Pierre Seurat was the founder of Neo-Impressionism and the pioneer of the Pointillist technique.